averak/laserwave.vim/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/averak/laserwave.vim](https://github.com/averak/laserwave.vim).
+Bug reports and pull requests are welcome on GitHub.